 Chiapas is a call to the conscience of all Mexicans.
 But our proposal for change is not limited to responding only to Chiapas.
 We want to respond to all Mexicans, to all peoples, to all neighborhoods, to all communities.

 We want to fulfil the Chiapas, but also the Mexicans of the Huasteca, those of La Laguna, those of the Mountain of Guerrero, those of the Sierra Norte de Puebla, those of Tepito or those of the ravines of Alvaro Obregón. , here in the Federal District; to those of the port of Anapra, in Ciudad Juárez, Chihuahua; those of Colonia Insurgentes, in Guadalajara, Jalisco; or those of San Bernabé, in Monterrey, Nuevo León.

-My commitment is with all Mexicans; my commitment is to fight against inequality and avoid creating new privileges of group or region.
+My commitment is to all Mexicans; my commitment is to fight against inequality and avoid creating new privileges for groups or regions.

 Mexicans before the conflict have ratified our essential unity under a flag and our spirit of concord.

 Our institutions proved their legitimacy and effectiveness.
-From the solution of the conflict, they have come out strengthened.
+From the solution to the conflict, they have come out strengthened.

-From here I express my appreciation to the Mexican Army for its patriotism, loyalty, and dedication in the defense of national interest and unity.
+From here I express my appreciation to the Mexican Army for its patriotism, loyalty, and dedication to the defense of national interest and unity.